 Ceramic or porcelain tile – one of the best flooring options for radiant heat.
-There a double of advantage because ceramic tile both conducts the heat well, and also stores it for sometime after.
+There a double advantage because ceramic tile both conducts the heat well, and also stores it for sometime after.
 This means that ceramic radiant flooring will always be very pleasant to the touch.

-Stone tile (marble, slate, travertine, granite) – this is another type of flooring ideal for hydronic heat.
+Stone tile (marble, slate, travertine, granite) – this is another type of flooring ideal for radiant heat.
 Natural stone will store rising heat for the longest amount of time, compared to other materials.
 While it will take initially a long time to warm up, it will remain warm for many hours to come.

-Cork flooring – similar to carpet, cork has very strong insulating properties and is relatively warm to the touch on its own.
+Cork – similar to carpet, cork has very strong insulating properties and is relatively warm to the touch on its own.
 Therefore, there is really no need to install radiant heating under it.

 Is radiant heating right for your house?